hpx7/delta-pack/benchmark/README.md

 ## Encoding Size Comparison (bytes)

+Lower is better.
+The multiplier shows how much larger each format is compared to the smallest.

 ### GameState

 | Format      | State1       | State2       | State3       | State4       | State5       | State6       |